rootsical/graffle/README.md

 GRAFFLE
 =======
-application to learn graph databases and [gundb](https://github.com/amark/gun). i am just using this as a learning exercise and am only working on it from time to time..
+application to learn graph databases in javascript. i am just using this as a learning exercise and am only working on it from time to time..

 [SETUP & DEPENDENCIES](./docs/setup_dependencies.md)